an4kein/REST_API/README.md

 - Lack of input sanitization/escaping unsafe characters
 - Improver handling of parameters
 - Insufficient controls for data types passed (File Upload Bugg, Unicode bugs)

+## Input validation Bug - German eID System

+Requests to the German eID System required signing of requests to be valid.

+The application did not account for the same parameter occurring multiple times.

+This allowed for an attacker to get their initial request signed and processed, while the application parsed the last parameter in the request.
+This means that they would be able to change their identify entirely within the system.  https://www.bleepingcomputer.com/news/security/german-eid-authentication-flaw-lets-you-change-identity/   -  https://www.youtube.com/watch?v=kaATyYmpiIE

 Source: https://www.youtube.com/watch?v=ijalD2NkRFg&feature=youtu.be